Family Camp Guidelines

 Evening Curfew

-To ensure everyone is well-rested and able to fully participate in the next day's activities, we have established a 10:00 PM curfew.
+To ensure everyone is well-rested and able to fully participate in each day's activities, we have established a 10:00 PM curfew.
 All children must be in their assigned family cabin by this time each evening.
-Additionally, our reverse curfew each morning requires children to remain in their own cabins until 7 am, as the earliest wake time.

-• Loose-fitting pants, jeans, or trousers (no dresses or skirts)
+• Loose-fitting pants or trousers (no dresses or skirts)

-• If shorts are worn, they should fully cover the nakedness of the thighs
+• Shorts, if worn, should cover the thighs completely

 • Loose-fitting dresses or skirts (no pants, jeans, or trousers)

-• Skirts and dresses that fully cover the nakedness of the thighs
+• Skirts and dresses that cover the thighs completely

-We appreciate your cooperation in following these guidelines.
-They are established to create an environment where all families can focus on worship, fellowship, and growing closer to the Lord without distraction or concern.
+We appreciate your cooperation in following these guidelines to create an environment where all families can focus on worship, fellowship, and growing closer to the Lord.

-If you have any questions about these guidelines, please don't hesitate to reach out before camp begins.
+If you have questions about these guidelines, please don't hesitate to reach out before camp begins.

 We look forward to a blessed time together!